microsoft/PowerToys/README.md

 Download from [release page](https://github.com/qianlifeng/Wox/releases).

-* **Windows 8 users:** You have to [enable the .NET Framework 3.5 in Control Panel](http://msdn.microsoft.com/library/hh506443.aspx).

 Contribute
 =========

 If you are a developer, please feel free to send a pull request to **Dev** branch.
 We still have a lot functions and bugs need to do now.
 Just pick one from [issues page](https://github.com/qianlifeng/Wox/issues) that you think you can fix.

-If you are not a developer, you can also help Wox by contributing the Wox wiki page, for example [Wox Function Guide](https://github.com/qianlifeng/Wox/wiki/Wox-Function-Guide).
+If you are not a developer, you can also help Wox by contributing the [Wox doc](http://doc.getwox.com).